owlab/weakrest/README.md

 # weakrest client
 ## A simple RESTful client with minimum dependencies

-This utility is based on Apache Http Client and Jackson Json libraries.
+This utility is based on Apache Http Client and Jackson Json libraries, but older versions of those, intentionally.
+Thus if you need, change dependencies section of the build.gradle file for newer versions.

 ### Usuage example:
 #### For GET
 ```